 - Peanut butter (obviously)

-- Medjool dates (you can use Keto-friendly powdered form sweetened for Keto option)
+- Medjool dates (you can use liquid Keto-friendly sweetener for Keto option)

 - Coconut flour